ZigEmbeddedGroup/microzig/website/tutorials/01-embedded-basics.md

 # Embedded Basics

-In this tutorial, you'll learn the absolute basics of the embedded world:
+In this tutorial, you'll learn the absolute basics of the embedded world.
+If you have already experience with embedded systems and/or electronics, this chapter probably doesn't provide anything new to you.

+## Prerequisites

+None!
+This is your entry point into the embedded world!

 ## Contents